 Radial Tunnel Syndrome

 This can be seen with intrauterine compression, iatrogenic injections, blood pressure monitoring, humerus fracture, septic shoulder, congenital constriction bands, as well as no identifiable etiology.
-Rapid recovery is expected except with constriction bands.
+Rapid recovery is expected except with constriction bands3.

 Specific secondary or associated conditions and complications

-There is apparent weakness of ulnar-innervated muscles with radial neuropathy in the absence of ulnar nerve injury.
+There can be apparent weakness of ulnar-innervated muscles with radial neuropathy in the absence of ulnar nerve injury.
 The apparent weakness occurs primarily in the interossei and the abductor digiti minimi.
 These muscles insert on the extensor expansions, and with radial neuropathy there is unopposed traction on these extensor expansions.13

-Symptoms depend upon where the RN is affected:
+Symptoms depend upon site of RN injury/ compression:

-- PIN – weakness of wrist, and finger extension, but sensory and radial wrist extension sparing
+- Motor: weakness of wrist, and finger extension, but radial wrist extension sparing

 Functional impairment to the hand can be significant with radial neuropathy.
-Inability to extend and stabilize the wrist causes inability to use long flexors adequately in a reciprocal tenodesis action.
-14 There are many tools to assess hand function, particularly the Disabilities of the Shoulder, Arm, or Hand Questionnaire (DASH)15, its shorter version, QuickDASH16, and the Jebsen Hand Function Test.
+Inability to extend and stabilize the wrist causes inability to use long flexors adequately in a reciprocal tenodesis action,14 with resulting loss of grip strength, despite normal ulnar and median nerve function.
+There are many tools to assess hand function, particularly the Disabilities of the Shoulder, Arm, or Hand Questionnaire (DASH)15, its shorter version, QuickDASH16, and the Jebsen Hand Function Test.
 17

 X-rays of the humerus and elbow may show osseous causes of potential RN compression.
 Imaging may show callus formation from a fracture, tumors, or osteophytes.
 MRI studies may show RA of the elbow with effusions and synovitis, as well as tumors or lipomas.
 Ultrasound may show dynamic causes of compression.18 Ultrasound can show abnormal nerve characteristics, such as increased nerve cross sectional area, and diminished echogenicity and fascicular structure.
-19 US can find PIN lesions in some cases where electrodiagnostic studies are normal.
+19 US may be able to diagnose PIN lesions in some cases where electrodiagnostic studies are normal.
 20

 Supplemental assessment tools